HACCP PLAN TEMPLATE HUB - FREE TOOLS

 Are all those HACCP plan samples mandatory in my HACCP plan?

 - Waste management - keeping waste under control is also a topic that always needs to be covered in every food facility.
+In every operating food business, there will always be wastes.
 This topic covers everything related to by-products or food waste and how food safety is ensured in their disposal procedure.
 A waste management plan is essential in keeping environmental health and sustainability and aligning it with food safety requirements.
+Waste management monitoring procedures are tightly connected with the cleaning schedule.

-- Flow chart - composing a block type flow diagram is considered one of the most complicated parts of the HACCP plan.
-It helps your business determine at which point are hazards most likely to occur and if there are testing procedures to detect them.
-Still, with the right tool, it's easy to create even for every commodity flow diagram.
+- Flow chart - composing a block-type flow diagram is considered one of the most complicated parts of the HACCP plan.
+Forgetting to include steps from your operations to your process flow diagram can cause vulnerabilities to your HACCP plan.
+It helps your team determine at which point are food hazards most likely to occur and if there are testing procedures to detect them.
+Using the right tool, it's easy to create, even if you intend to create each commodity flow diagram.
+HACCP plan builder automatically creates complete flow diagrams for your business.

-- Temperature control monitoring sheet (temperature logs) is most often included in every food establishment.
-This document emphasizes the importance to keep in mind that even when some of the requirements are not set as critical points, it's also important to keep the temperature with an acceptable limit.
+- In addition, a temperature control monitoring sheet (temperature logs) is most often included in every food establishment.
+This document emphasizes the importance of monitoring parameters even if they are not considered critical control points.

-Other food safety plan templates for control measures are only needed in case of concrete condition or process step, like:
+Other food safety plan templates for control measures are only needed in case of specific conditions or process steps, like:

 - Use a cooking temperature chart cooking log only when monitoring the internal temperature of a food is considered as a critical point.